 There are pre-drilled holes in the side of the caddy but you need quite a firm push to get the screws to start to self-tap.
 This bracket then becomes the single screw holding the OptiBay in (where there were 3 holding in the DVD drive), although this doesn’t really seem to be an issue as space is so tight anyway.
 You can buy an enclosure to fit your SuperDrive into to create an external DVD writer too if you need it.

-Space Ship – We did a clean install of OSX 10.7 Lion from a USB thumb drive which we created following the excellent ScreenCastsOnline.com tutorial, (you’ll need a 8GB USB – which are available for less that £7 these days).
+Space Ship – We did a clean install of OSX 10.7 Lion from a USB thumb drive which we created following the excellent ScreenCastsOnline.com tutorial, (you’ll need a 8GB USB).
 Just boot from the USB, run Disk Utility and partition your SSD, then install Lion.
 All up and running in around 25 minutes.
 Beautiful.

 Obviously you’ll want your OS and Apps to live on the super fast SSD and your data (music, photos, movies etc) on the spindle.
 A little terminal jiggery-pokery will create ‘symbolic links’ that point the relevant folders on your SSD to your HD.
 This is a system wide solution that means iTunes for example will automatically find Music on the DATA Hard Drive, iMovie will see the video files on the Hard Drive etc without having to make changes in each individual app.
 We followed this guide to setup the SymLinks.